Iunius118/ChiliBulletWeapons/docs/v2/weapons.md

 - Curse of Vanishing

 In survival mode, Unbreaking and Mending enchantments are highly recommended, as chili bullet machine gun is not durable!

+A chili bullet machine gun with custom name will have a reduced chance of durability reduction.

 Chili bullet machine gun cannot be upgraded with any upgrade items.